-In 2018/19 we have focussed on ensuring our projects in Nepal are working as effectively as possible to provide the best possible sustainable outcomes for the people we are supporting.
+In 2019/20 we have focussed on ensuring our projects in Nepal are working as effectively as possible to provide the best possible sustainable outcomes for the people we are supporting while also having programs restricted by COVID-19.

-The board planned an in-depth monitoring and evaluation trip to be taken in the latter part of 2019.
-Monitoring and evaluation is an important part of the development process and this journey will mean that all HDFA board members have visited Nepal and the Indrawati community.
+The board planned an in-depth monitoring and evaluation trip to be taken in the latter part of 2019 which was a great success.
+Monitoring and evaluation are an important part of the development process.